osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 ## Remediation

-The behavior is inherent to the current KDS/gMSA architecture.
-No vendor patch or architectural mitigation exists as of May 2026.
+The behavior is **inherent to the current KDS/gMSA/dMSA architecture**.
+No vendor patch exists as of May 2026, and Microsoft treats it as expected design (KDS root key access requires DA/EA/SYSTEM).

-Semperis documents a sanitization path involving KDS root key rotation.
-Key caveats apply:
+Semperis documents a sanitization path involving **KDS root key rotation** (primarily detailed for gMSAs, with similar principles applying to dMSAs).
+Microsoft provides official recovery guidance for Golden **gMSA** attacks, but **no dedicated dMSA-specific remediation documentation** exists from Microsoft as of May 2026.

+**Key caveats apply:**

-- gMSA password caching means derived credentials may remain valid on endpoints that have cached the managed password, even after key rotation
+- **Password caching** on endpoints (especially for dMSAs) means previously derived/used credentials may remain valid even after key rotation, until the cache expires or the service restarts and re-requests the password.
-- No dMSA-specific remediation guidance exists from Microsoft as of May 2026
+- Rotating the KDS root key does **not** automatically invalidate all cached managed passwords on member machines.
-- The rotation procedure is complex and absent from most IR runbooks
+- The rotation + recovery procedure is complex (involves new KDS key creation, KDS service restarts across all DCs, authoritative restores for affected accounts, and careful validation).
+It is absent from most standard IR runbooks.
+- In worst-case scenarios (unknown exposure scope), full forest recovery or mass recreation of managed service accounts may be required.

+**Minimum defensive posture (pre- and post-compromise):**
+- Add a SACL on the KDS container (`CN=Master Root Keys...`) to generate EID 4662 on reads.
+- Enable Directory Service Access auditing.
+- Include KDS root key extraction assessment and rotation in every DA-level IR playbook.
+- Limit creation/delegation of dMSAs/gMSAs and monitor privileged group membership for them.

 **Minimum defensive posture:**